JaehoJang-Ipinlabs/ipinlabs.sensorio/README.md

 # ipinlabs.io
-Python class for android smartphone's sensor data
+Python class for loading IPINLABS android sensor app output.

 ## License
 Codes of this repository is made available to you under : <br>